 These large tumors can be disfiguring as they grow larger.
 Another issue with plexiform neurofibromas is they are at higher risk of malignancy.
 Approximately 10% of plexiform neurofibromas become cancerous.
 Treatment of these congenital birthmarks or tumors is usually removal, when possible, through surgery.
 However, some tumors can only be partially removed due to their connection to spinal or nerve tissue.
 In those cases, other treatments can be explored to limit symptoms and discomfort.

 If your child was born with plexiform neurofibromas, find out more about the possible treatment and removal options by visiting our clinic in New York City.
-Our team of pediatric plastic surgeons and vascular specialists are the leaders in innovative treatments for rare birthmark and vascular tumors.
+Our team of specialists leads in innovative treatments for all birthmarks and vascular tumors.
 Contact us today to schedule your consultation with a plexiform neurofibromas expert.